On the Run (1982 film): Plot

 A small boy (Beau Cox) is orphaned and sent to live with his uncle (Rod Taylor), who is a hitman.
 When the boy witnesses his uncle kill some people, his uncle orders that his assistant (Paul Winfield) help shoot the boy; the assistant refuses and takes off with the boy.

 Production

 The movie marked the first time Rod Taylor had played an Australian character in an Australian film.

 Release

 The film was not released theatrically, although it did have one theatrical screening in Bondi NSW, a condition of the movie's financing via tax concession.

+Reception

+The Birmingham News's movie critic Kenneth Shorey panned the film.
+He wrote "Shot on scenic locations in Australia, On the Run is a long, rambling movie in which Paul Winfield talks to himself almost the entire time.
+His companion is a French boy, Beau Cox, who doesn't speak English and consequently has very little to do but look at Winfield quizzically."
+Variety states "B-movie fans will eventually catch up with the simple pleasures of this well made but minor opus after its unheralded current theatrical release."